 24. Put your energy into being productive

-Things that make it harder to forget your ex, such as stalking him on social media, asking friends about how he is doing, or ruminating over what went wrong, can take up a considerable amount of time and energy.
+Things that make it harder to forget your ex, such as stalking them on social media, asking friends about how they are doing, or ruminating over what went wrong, can take up a considerable amount of time and energy.

 Instead of using your energy to remember your ex, one of the ways of how to forget someone is to channel your energy into productive activities, such as getting ahead at work, doing that project you’ve been putting off around the house, or trying something new for self-improvement.